 Doug and I jumped in his recently polished RV-7, and flew a short hop from Auburn, through Renton's airspace to Paine Field, meeting Justin and the Nanchang at his East hangars location.
 It was a gorgeous summer afternoon, and we briefed the formation and photo plan as soon as John arrived, and launched in trail from Paine's runway 34R.

-Since Justin doesn't have a lot of formation practice under his belt, I just directed his turns as lead to position us for the best mutual photos, and flew fingertip and route formation as required to get in the optimum position.
+Since Justin didn't have a lot of formation practice under his belt, I just directed his turns as lead to position us for the best mutual photos, and flew fingertip and route formation as required to get in the optimum position.
 I gave Doug my Canon to act as photographer from the RV-7, while John took photos from the 'Chang.
 The sky was a gorgeous blue, with a few cumulus clouds to provide contrast, and we were all glad the smoke from recent Canadian and Cascade fires had left the area.
 We first flew along the Cascades, getting some photos by the Three Fingers area.
-After a couple of passes and great photo background around the Three Fingers area, we headed north towards Mt.
+After a couple of passes and great mountain backgrounds around Three Fingers, we headed north towards Mt.
 Baker.

 All the RV-series airplanes are great formation platforms, and Doug's RV-7 was no exception, with wonderfully light stick forces and excellent power from his Titan XIO-340 engine.
 I had no problem matching Justin's maneuvers or his climb toward Mt.
 Baker’s 10,781-foot summit.
 Even though it was late summer, Mt.
 Baker always has a good snowpack and glaciers to display.
 In 1999, the Mount Baker Ski Area set the world record for snowfall in a single season, with 95 feet (1,140 inches) of snow recorded!